Quantum Algorithm for Finding the Optimal Variable Ordering for Binary Decision Diagrams: Introduction

 \subsection{Our Results}

 In this paper, we show that quantum speedup is possible for the problem of finding an optimal variable ordering of the OBDD for a given function.
-This is the first quantum speedup for the OBDD-related problems.
-Our algorithms assume the quantum random access memory (QRAM) model~\cite{GioLloMac08PRL}, which is commonly used in the literature concerned with quantum algorithms.
-In the model, one can read contents from or write them into quantum memory in a superposition.

-We provide our main result in the following theorem. \begin{theorem}[Informal] There exists a quantum algorithm that, for a function $f\colon \set{0,1}^n\to\set{0,1}$ given as its truth table, produces a minimum OBDD representing $f$ together with the corresponding variable ordering in $O^\ast(\gamma^n)$ time and space with an exponentially small error with respect to $n$, where the constant $\gamma$ is at most $2.77286$.
-Moreover, the OBDD produced by our algorithm is always a valid one for $f$, although it is not minimum with an exponentially small probability. \end{theorem}
+This is the first quantum speedup for OBDD-related problems.
+Our algorithms assume the quantum random access memory (QRAM) model~\cite{GioLloMac08PRL}, commonly used in the literature concerning quantum algorithms.
+In the model, one can read contents from or write them into quantum memory in a superposition with a logarithmic factor overhead in the time complexity.
+We provide our main result in the following theorem. \begin{theorem} There exists a quantum algorithm that, for a function $f\colon \set{0,1}^n\to\set{0,1}$ given as its truth table, produces a minimum OBDD representing $f$ together with the corresponding variable ordering in $O^\ast(\gamma^n)$ time and space with an exponentially small error probability with respect to $n$, where the constant $\gamma$ is at most $2.77286$.
+Moreover, the OBDD produced by the algorithm is always a valid one for $f$, although it is not minimum with an exponentially small probability. \end{theorem}

 This improves upon the classical best bound $O^\ast(3^n)$~\cite{FriSup90IEEETC} on time/space complexity.
 The classical algorithm achieving this bound is a deterministic one.
 However, there are no randomized algorithms that compute an optimal variable ordering in asymptotically less time complexity as far as we know.